Milk-Yan/optimal-task-scheduling/wiki/Parallelisation.md

 The fields `bestStartTime`, `bestScheduledOn`, `bestFinishTime` and `seenSchedules` are global variables that are used by all threads.
 Because of this, they are only used within synchronized blocks to prevent concurrent issues.
+We use class level locks to ensure all instances of `RecursiveSearch` are synchronized.